Gigaclank/CplusplusSTM/README.md

 * timer_main_pwm.cpp  - Starts up timers and outputs different pwm values on the the pwm channel pins.
 * pwr_main.cpp    - To be implemented and tested
 * dac_main.cpp    - Output sinewave from buffer using either DMA or polling method.
+* can_main.cpp    - connect two can bus interfaces together to create a local loop with two serperate can bus controllers - will only work with STM32F10X_CL series.
 ---
 <p align="center" z-index = "-1">
   <img src="https://avatars2.githubusercontent.com/u/12459794?s=200&v=4"/>